-(3) Gifts for research that are to be treated as research income (where it is the donor or benefactor's intent to support specific research activity) should be managed in accordance with the Guidelines on Gifts (Donations) for Research.
+(3) Gifts for research (where it is the donor or benefactor's intent to support specific research activity) are to be treated as research income and should be managed in accordance with the Guidelines on Gifts (Donations) for Research.

 (5) Only the Pro-Vice-Chancellor (Development and External Affairs), the Director of Finance and the Director of Development are authorised to give a formal receipt on behalf of the University.
 The Gift Registry may issue acknowledgements where the donor does not ask for a formal receipt.